texturebox/texturebox-registry/README.md

-# Welcome to the Archive Box (a.k.a the Textbox Registry)
+# Welcome to the Archive Box (a.k.a the Texturebox Registry)

 This is where all textures in the Library Box are stored.
 With that you can contribute to them too!